Negligent security cases involve individuals who were victims of criminal

 or complete failure to provide any security.
 Property owners have a legal

-obligation to keep others safe from harm, including criminal assault and
+them from dangerous conditions, including criminal assault and battery.

 Negligent security cases often allege that the owner or manager failed